Boaz-Y/Boaz-Y.github.io/README.md

 Welcome to my personal page!
 I'm a Ph.D student at the Weizmann Institute of Science in Israel.
-If you're interested in solutions for my assignments in the python course, you can view them [in the solutions repository here](https://github.com/Boaz-Y/Solutions)
+If you're interested in solutions for my assignments in the python course, you can view them [in the solutions repository here](https://github.com/Boaz-Y/Solutions).

+If you're interested in what other students from the course are working on, I recommend you check out [Hadar's page](https://hadarklimovski.github.io/), [Rebecca's page](https://rebka1989.github.io/) and [Anita's page](https://anitamf.github.io/) who all do great research at WIS.

 My research is done in Orly Reiner's lab using brain organoids to model the cascade leading to familial Alzheimer's disease.
 You can read more about our group [here](https://www.weizmann.ac.il/molgen/Reiner/home).

 You can view my linkedin [here](https://www.linkedin.com/in/boaz-yaari/).